dummy-team/dummy/README.md

 - 1.0.1 : rewrite CoffeScript
 - 1.1.0 : add a dynamic demo for grid system
 - 1.3.0 : prepare for testing
+- 1.4.0 : Add imagemin to handle optimization
 - 2.0.0 : make it a generator with dependencies and optionnal components
 - 2.1.0 : custom Modernizr build